Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Declination

-Distance of a planet north or south of the celestial equator.
-Every part of the ecliptic has declination except the beginnings of Aries and Libra (0°00'), because the plane of the ecliptic is not parallel with that of the celestial equator, which meet at those two points.
-The Sun has maximum declination of 23°28', when it reaches the tropics of Cancer in the north (23°N28') and Capricorn in the south (23°S28').
+In order to obtain the vertical position of a celestial (as opposed to its horizontal position along the ecliptic) we measure the distance of a planet north or south of the celestial equator—from which they are said to decline (either northward or southward).
+Every part of the ecliptic has declination, except the beginnings of Aries and Libra (0°00'), because the plane of the ecliptic is not parallel with that of the celestial equator and those two points are where the two planes intersect.
+The Sun has maximum declination of 23°28', when it reaches either the Tropic of Cancer in the north (23°N28'), or the Tropic of Capricorn in the south (23°S28').
 Declination is due to the inclination of the earth in orbit.
+The Parallel and Contra-Parallel aspects are aspects of declination.
 See Parallel.

 Decreasing in Light